ClimbingAl/CONCRETE/site_content/foundation_and_services/some_basic_needs.md

 It is impossible to get the most out of a tool that you don't understand and can't predict.
 To act efficiently and effectively in the world, people need to be able to reason about the consequences of actions and events.
 Inaccurate understanding and reasoning leads to people taking inappropriate risks - either too much (leading to shock failures, and at the extreme, death) or too little (leading to, often unrecognised, underperformance).
 Whatever this system is, **it needs to be based on a small number of easy to understand principles** (easy for all humans, not just specialists).

-For this same reason, in a single collaborative environment it is also important to guard against the potential for one user's actions to inappropriately effect someone else; there should be no unknown ghosts playing tricks in the machine.
+For this same reason, in a single collaborative environment it is also important to guard against the potential for one user's actions to inappropriately effect someone else; there should be no ghosts playing tricks in the machine.

 ## Enabling dynamic risk management in a dynamic world